alesandroLang/docker-django/README.md

 # CI

-- This image uses the automated build feature of Docker Hub.
+The following GitHub workflows do exist:

+- **push-to-docker-registry**
-  The image will be build on push to master and stored within the [official docker registry](https://hub.docker.com/r/alang/django).
+  Does build the image with an updated base image and store it within the [official docker registry](https://hub.docker.com/r/alang/django).

-- A GitHub workflow is used to create pull requests whenever a new version of Django, Gunicorn or pytz is available.
+- **verify**
-  Another workflow verifies each commit on master and each pull request by building the docker image.
+  Verifies each commit on master and each pull request by building the docker image.

+- **create-update-pr**
+  Create a pull request whenever a new version of Django, Gunicorn or pytz is available.